 We welcome all to join us!

-Bishop Declan has recorded a message for Pentecost:
+Bishop Declan has recorded a short message about the opening of many of our churches

 Live Daily Mass